-What GCP budget alerts can (and cannot) do
+What Google Cloud budget alerts can (and cannot) do

-If you are the GCP Billing account owner or administrator, you can create a GCP budget to monitor your storage, compute and egress charges on Terra.
+If you are the Google Cloud Billing account owner or administrator, you can create a Google Cloud budget to monitor your storage, compute and egress charges on Terra.

-- Set budgets for the umbrella GCP Billing account or for specific workspaces (after September 27, 2021) or your Terra Billing project (before September 27, 2021).
+- Set budgets for the umbrella Google Cloud Billing account or for specific workspaces (after September 27, 2021) or your Terra Billing project (before September 27, 2021).

 Cloud Billing Budgets alerts support configurable budget time periods, beyond monthly budgets.
 Is your budget tied to an external funding source, such as a grant?
 Now you can set the budget for the time range of the grant.

-GCP budget alerts are at the Google project level (i.e. per Terra Billing project - for workspaces created before September 27, 2021 - and per workspace level - for workspaces created after September 27, 2021).
-You cannot get information on individual users' spend within a shared workspace with budget alerts.
+This is because budget alerts are at the Google project level (i.e., per workspace - for workspaces created after September 27, 2021 - or per Terra Billing project - for workspaces created before September 27, 2021 - and per ).

-There is a delay between spend and reporting!
-There is a delay of up to a few days between incurring costs and receiving budget notifications.
-Due to this latency from the time a resource is used to the time that the activity is billed, you might incur additional costs for usage that hasn't arrived at the time that all services are stopped.
+There is a delay between when you use a resource and when it's reported by Google.
+The delay is at least 24 hours but can be up to a few days between when you incur costs and when you receive budget notifications.
+Due to this latency, you might incur additional costs for usage that hasn't arrived at the time that all services are stopped.

-Following the steps in this capping example is not a guarantee that you will not spend more than your budget.
+Following this capping example is not a guarantee that you will not spend more than your budget.
+This is due to the the lag in spend reporting.

 Recommendation: If you have a hard funds limit, set your maximum budget below your available funds to account for billing delays.

-What permissions do you need to set up GCP alerts
+What permissions do you need to set up Google Cloud alerts?

-To set budget alerts on a GCP Billing account
+To set budget alerts on a Google Cloud Billing account

 To set budget alerts on a Terra workspace

-3. You must have viewer permissions on the GCP Billing account.
+- You must have viewer permissions on the Google Cloud Billing account.

-Note that GCP is the owner of GCP free credits projects.
-You will not be able to set budget alerts for these until you upgrade to a paid GCP billing account.
+Note: Google Cloud is the Owner of Google Cloud free credits projects.
+You can't set budget alerts for these until you upgrade to a paid Google Cloud Billing account.

 The Owner or Administrator of the Billing account should go to https://console.cloud.google.com/billing to manage the account.